the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-conflicts.md

 ### Examples of COI policies
 Journals usually indicate their COI policies through a dedicated section on ethical guidelines/declarations.
 COI policies largely vary by domain and community.
-Some journals have specific requirements about what interests must be disclosed and the date range that you need to include (e.g. conflicts over the past 3 years).
+Some journals have specific requirements about what interests must be disclosed and the date range that you need to include (for example conflicts over the past 3 years).
 The table below provides an example of some policies in peer-reviewed journals and other sectors for different research outputs.

 | Journal / Initiative                                             | Domain  | Research product     | Policy                                                                                                                                                                                                                                                                                                                         | Specific requirements (time)                                                         |